okohll/abdocs/content/docs/introduction/learner-progression.md

 - Citizen Developer level 1
 - v6
 ---
-Agilebase's learner progression pathway enables you to transform your career.
+The Agile Academy learning pathway enables you to transform your career.
 You can go from  a citizen developer to a no-code software architect.

 Citizen developers can create their own applications using no code.
 Software architects can build complex applications, including powerful workflow features and integrations with other applications.